May 1995 through April 1997 (EE Bond Rates and Terms)

 EE Bonds earn interest from the first day of the month you buy them.

-- Interest is added to the bond every month.
+- Interest is added to the bond every six months.

 - The interest is compounded semiannually.
 Twice a year, all the interest that the bond earned in the previous six months is added to the main (principal) value of the bond.
 Interest in the next six months is then earned on the new value.
 In month 7, you earn interest on the original price + six months of interest.